-Josh and Sarah Bowmar of Bowmar Bowhunting have personally been responsible for the donation of over 30,000 meals in South Africa and Mozambique combined since 2016!
+Josh and Sarah Bowmar of Bowmar Bowhunting have personally been responsible for the donation of over 60,000 meals in South Africa, Mozambique, and Tanzania combined since 2016!
 We have been very fortunate to travel to South Africa three times and Mozambique once (as of late 2020).
 It is our mission to go to Africa every year so that we can continue our efforts in conservation and philanthropy work.

-We have spent roughly four months in Africa combined in the three years we have traveled there.
+We have spent roughly six months in Africa combined in the four years we have traveled there.
 98% of our time has been spent bow hunting.
-While this may be a turn off to some, let me explain.
+While this may be a turn-off to some, let me explain.
 Hunting (anywhere) requires you to purchase a license and a tag for the animal, therefore giving the animal value.
 If the animal had no value, there would be no reason to protect and properly manage them.
 If animals were not hunted in Africa, they would have no value and therefore, no need to protect them from poachers.
 If you would like additional conservation content, please visit the DSC video page: https://dscf.org/video-library/